The new shantytown

 Homelessness spreads to the periphery

-Thousands of people live in poverty in tents, settlements, and ruined buildings awaiting the law that obliges administrations to offer services in the face of the emergency
+Thousands of people live in dire conditions in tents, settlements, and ruined buildings awaiting the law that obliges administrations to offer services in the face of the emergency

-BarcelonaLeaves the tent, which by midday must already be an oven inside.
+BarcelonaHe leaves the tent, which by midday must already be an oven inside.
 “No problems, no police,” he says, looking from side to side.
-From the dozen tents in this corner of the Ronda del Litoral, between L'Hospitalet and Barcelona, no one peeks out when they hear a strange voice.
-At the door of each one there are sneakers and pool flip-flops that reveal that the owners have preferred to remain oblivious to what is happening outside and avoid problems.
+From the dozen tents in this corner of the ronda del Litoral, between L'Hospitalet and Barcelona, no one peeks out when they hear a strange voice.
+At the door of each one, there are trainers and pool flip-flops that reveal that the owners have preferred to remain oblivious to what is happening outside and avoid problems.
 They are afraid that making themselves visible will force them to move again.
-This group has settled in a vacant lot between roads, having come from the evictions from the airport, the Ciutadella, and the Zona Franca.
-“They are looking for the periphery,” illustrate those from the organizations, who point out that they opt to go more unnoticed by the police and also by neighbors.
+This group has settled in a vacant lot between roads, having come from evictions at the airport, the Ciutadella, and the Zona Franca.
+“They are looking for the periphery,” illustrate those from the organizations, who point out that they opt to go more unnoticed by the police and also by the neighbors.

-construction and the pressure of the city councils for construction and the pressure from city councils to clean up vacant lots or abandoned buildings causes the disappearance of shelters for those who could not afford decent housing.
-Amics del Quart Món are well aware of this situation, and a good portion of the families they assisted who lived in warehouses in Poblenou and Verneda have moved to Vallès.
-The director of this organization, David Espinós, explains that to continue with the scrap metal business, they have to look for lots in industrial estates, next to rivers.
-One of the families they accompany has moved to a new settlement, and every day they take their underage children to the school in the Sant Martí district of Barcelona, where they are enrolled.
-Scrap metal – illustrates Espinós – “needs large spaces like warehouses,” which is why it is not a group that primarily seeks an apartment or old commercial premises.
+construction and the pressure of the city councils for construction and the pressure from city councils to clear vacant lots or abandoned buildings causes the disappearance of shelters for those who could not afford decent housing.
+Amics del Quart Món know this situation well, and many of the families they assist, who lived in warehouses in Poblenou and Verneda, have moved to Vallès.
+The director of this organization, David Espinós, explains that in order to continue with the scrap metal business, they have to look for lots in industrial estates, next to rivers.
+One of the families they accompany has moved to a new settlement, and every day they take their underage children to school in the Sant Martí district of Barcelona, where they are enrolled.
+Scrap metal – Espinós illustrates – “needs large spaces like warehouses,” which is why they are not a group that primarily seeks an apartment or old commercial premises.

 Cargando